Porsche Engine and Gearbox Rebuilding

 What components do you use?

-We have many bespoke parts that have been designed by us with our world-class machining partners, such as connecting rods, pistons, camshafts and bespoke exhaust systems.
+We have many bespoke Porsche parts & accessories that have been designed by us with our world-class machining partners, such as connecting rods, pistons, camshafts and bespoke exhaust systems.
 We can order in components specific to your needs, whether you’re racing on the circuit, rallying or taking part in an endurance event.
 We also have a large stock of spares to keep these engines on the road.
 If you’re struggling find a part that is no longer available, chances are that we have it!

 What tools are at your disposal?

 We use all the factory specific tools required for rebuilding these Porsche engines, one of our secrets of performance in our builds relates to the digital timing equipment that is used for cam timing.
 This vital piece of equipment ensures accuracy across the cylinders for optimal efficiency.
 Balancing combustion chambers for volume matching, and careful attention to Compression Ratio (CR) ensures that a Tech 9 engine delivers the desired performance and reliability.